 In 1999, he was found guilty of many stock market-related crimes and a scam involving penny stock.

 He spent 22 months in jail, and during that time, he wrote two memoirs: “The Wolf of Wall Street” – adapted into a movie in 2013 – and “Way of the Wolf.”

 He was highly criticized for making money from his stories as he stole from the innocent, yet they received nothing.

-He turned his life around after serving time in jail for the scandals and scams.
+Belfort has turned his life around after serving jail time for the massive frauds he carried out.

 Early Life and Career

 Jordan Belfort was born in 1962, grew up in Queens, NY, and had a knack for business from a young age.

 He started by working with a friend selling Italian water ice desserts using affordable styrofoam coolers at a beach near his family home.